grafana/xk6-client-tracing/README.md

 ```

 The build step produces the `k6-tracing` binary.
-To test the binary you first need to change the endpoint in the client configuration in `examples/basic/param.js`:
+To test the binary you first need to change the endpoint in the client configuration to:

 ```javascript
 const client = new tracing.Client({